Drinking Water: Nitrate and Nitrite

-Nitrate is a molecule that is needed by plants and animals to live and grow.
+Nitrate and nitrite are molecules that are needed by plants and animals to live and grow.

-Low levels of nitrate can be found in fruits and vegetables, fish, dairy, beers, cereals, and cured meats.
+Low levels of nitrate and nitrite can be found in fruits and vegetables, fish, dairy, beers, cereals, and cured meats.
 Nitrate is also naturally found in air, soil, and water at low levels.

-Higher levels of nitrate are sometimes found in surface water (lakes, rivers, and streams) and groundwater from human and animal waste and fertilizer use.
+Higher levels of nitrate and nitrite are sometimes found in surface water (lakes, rivers, and streams) and groundwater from human and animal waste and fertilizer use.

-The most common way people are exposed to nitrate is through drinking water.
+The most common way people are exposed to nitrate and nitrite is through drinking water.

 Nitrate is one of the most common groundwater contaminants in Wisconsin.
 Studies estimate that at least 10% of private wells in Wisconsin have high levels of nitrate.

-Exposure to high levels of nitrate can affect everyone.
+Exposure to high levels of nitrate and nitrite can affect everyone.

-In babies, nitrate can cause blue baby syndrome.
+In babies, nitrate and nitrite can cause blue baby syndrome (methemoglobinemia).
 This is a condition that affects how the blood carries oxygen leading to weakness, excess heart rate, fatigue, and dizziness.

-In all people, nitrate may increase the risk of thyroid disease and may increase the risk of colon cancer.
+In all people, nitrate and nitrite may increase the risk of thyroid disease and may increase the risk of colon cancer.

-How can I protect myself and my family from nitrate?
+How can I protect myself and my family from nitrate and nitrite?

-Public water systems are required by the Wisconsin Department of Natural Resources (DNR) to test for nitrate regularly.
+Public water systems are required by the Wisconsin Department of Natural Resources (DNR) to test for nitrate and nitrite regularly.

 - Use different water for babies to drink and to make baby formula.